HOW DO I USE & TAKE CARE OF MY WOODENWARE?

 SHIPPING

-Items ship USPS Priority Mail within the US and USPS First Class Mail International everywhere else within one week of purchase, unless otherwise noted.
-Hassui Ceramic is shipped UPS Ground to US addresses only (no PO Boxes allowed.)
+Items ship USPS Priority Mail and USPS Parcel Select Ground within the US and Global Post for international orders within one week of purchase, unless otherwise noted.
+Hassui Ceramic is shipped to US addresses only.
 Please refer to descriptions which note specific shipping timelines for made-to-order and special items.
 Customers receive an email with a tracking number when the item is shipped.
 We are not responsible for VAT or other charges that may affect international customers.
 Estimating shipping can be tricky.
 Please be assured that if you are over charged $5 or more on shipping, we will refund you the excess.
 Shipping costs include handling fees.
-Ashland, WI locals can choose LOCAL PICK-UP under Order Options on Step 2 of checkout to avoid shipping fees.
+Ashland, WI area locals or visitors can choose LOCAL PICK-UP under Order Options on Step 2 of checkout to avoid shipping fees.

 A NOTE ABOUT URUSHI LACQUER Finish